 By BUILDING synthetic minimal cells bottom-up, we can reconstitute desirable functions of biology (e.g. sense-and-respond) without incurring many of its drawbacks.

-Detection of low abundance molecular markers and cells.
+Detection of low abundance molecular markers.

 High-throughput testing of molecular interactions.